Let me start by saying it’s not that I don’t wish other people well. I do. It’s just that I don’t find their well-being all that interesting.

 Every market leader was once a disruptor, with the underdog’s burden of changing people’s minds.
 They did so not by being perfect, but by being interesting.
 In 1972, Southwest Airlines positioned itself as a scrappy upstart, instituting a “10-minute turn” that had pilots pitching in on cabin cleanup.
 In 1984, Apple elbowed its way into the PC monopoly with a Super Bowl ad where a heroine saves humanity from Big Brother.
 In 1988, Nike reversed a revenue slide with its first “Just Do It” ad, featuring an 80-year-old runner on a morning jog across the Golden Gate Bridge.

 Weak against strong, good versus evil, underdogs, oddballs, long shots.
 These are the stories, and brands, we call interesting.
 Perfection isn’t just overrated.
 It’s obsolete.

 Interested in more of what Audrey has to say?
-RSVP for her upcoming webinar “What’s Next In Online Retail?” sponsored by Talkoot!
+Check out Audrey’s webinar “What’s Next In Online Retail?” sponsored by Talkoot!